-I agree, this article might have gone into the underlying Theory a bit more than is absolutely necessary.
+I agree this article might have gone into the underlying Theory a bit more than is absolutely necessary.
 But, hey, that is what it is all about.
-That is probably why you where looking for a Video Game Designers Salary:
+That is probably why you were looking for a Video Game Designers Salary:

 You either are planning on breaking into the Game Industry and see if it is worth it.
 If your Salary will be what you would like it to be.